Vinncz/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

+---
+name: user-story
+about: The first step to take to make a feature is via user story.
+title: ''
+labels: ''
+assignees: ''

+---

 **As a** [role]
 **I need** [function]
 **So that** [benefit]

 ### Details and Assumptions
     * [document what you know]
 ### Acceptance Criteria
     gherkin
     Given [some context]